 I have written a lot of software over the years… including custom music software for Laurie Anderson, Björk, Brian Eno… parts of Max/MSP and Pluggo… and yet tweakier experiments that have ended up on some of my recordings.

-This page includes a few historical notes dear to my heart.
-I’m still chasing after the will-o-wisp.
+…and, furthermore – – this page includes a few historical notes dear to my heart:

 This was my big music software project at Cycling ’74.

 Around the turn of the millenium, I was using a giant MaxMSP patch to play live shows – including improvised music with a couple of bands (including CRATER), and solo DJ type stuff.
 David Zicarelli suggested we try to make a commercial product out of it, and a few years later Cycling ’74 released radiaL.

 It was a great pleasure to hear the music and sound that people made with radiaL – things that they never could have made without it.